 An expensive process, stained glass wasn’t something normal people could afford to put in their homes and it became a spectacle and the mark of affluence.
 As far back as 350BC, churches began using stained glass as a way to visually depict stories from the Bible, with their contortion of light demonstrating the incorporeal elements of morality and spirituality.
 This reached the height of its popularity as an art form in the Middle Ages as it became a simple and effective way for the Church to spread to teachings of Christ to a mostly illiterate clergy.
 Impressive examples of which can be found in Canterbury Cathedral, where the ornate and large windows of Gothic era architecture allowed for larger installations.

 The growth of stained glass carried on throughout the Classical era.
 However, when the English Reformation took place due to Henry VIII’s desire to divorce his wife, and the Church of England broke away from the rule of the Pope, many of these incredible windows were destroyed.
 Coupled with the King’s dissolution of the monasteries due to their connection with the Roman Catholic Church, and Oliver Cromwell’s injunctions, which saw the destruction of all images that were ‘idolatrously abused’, centuries of fine glassworker’s hard graft were mercilessly smashed.
 As such, many traditional working methods were lost to the annals of history.

-This remained the case until the early 1800s, when resurgence of interest in the medieval church ushered in a revival of Gothic architecture.
-Following suit, the demand for stained glass windows, and its traditional methods of manufacturing, returned bringing in a new dawn of stained glass which spread throughout Europe.
+This remained the case until the early 1800s when a resurgence of interest in the medieval church ushered in a revival of Gothic architecture.
+Following suit, the demand for stained glass windows, and its traditional methods of manufacturing returned bringing in a new dawn of stained glass which spread throughout Europe.